-- Avoid contamination – Contamination is the most common cause of bearing failure and can lead to the development of dents or impressions in bearing rollers or raceways.
+3. Avoid contamination: Contamination is the most common cause of bearing failure and can lead to the development of dents or impressions in bearing rollers or raceways.
 One of the leading entry points for contamination is a failed wheel seal, which can let foreign material in but still hold lubricant in the hub cavity.
-To avoid contamination, always leave bearings in their original packaging until time of installation, install them in a clean environment, and replace wheel seals at the first sign of failure.
+To avoid contamination, always leave bearings in their original packaging until time of installation, install them in a clean environment, and replace wheel seals at first sign of failure.

 Durable Road Choice Wheel Bearings protect your wheel end from whatever the road throws its way.
 These state-of-the-art bearings feature super-finished raceways and rollers to ensure smooth and quiet operation.
 Plus, they’re coated with a rust inhibitor after final assembly to protect against corrosion and premature wear.